llpeterson/data/presentation.md

 xmlns:emp="http://www.example.com/employee"
 ```

-Any markup from that namespace would be qualified by prefixing it with ,
+Any markup from that namespace would be qualified by prefixing it with
-as is `title` in the following line:
+`emp:` , as is `title` in the following line:

 ```xml
 <emp:title>Head Bottle Washer</emp:title>
 ```

-is a qualified name, which will not clash with the name `title` from
+In other words, `emp:title` is a qualified name, which will not clash
-some other namespace.
+with the name `title` from some other namespace.

 It is remarkable how widely XML is now used in applications that range
 from RPC-style communication among Web-based services to office
 productivity tools to instant messaging.
-We will see some more of its
-uses in a later chapter.
-It is certainly one of the core protocols on
+It is certainly one of the
-which the upper layers of the Internet now depend.
+core protocols on which the upper layers of the Internet now depend.